WeTransfer/prefixed_cache_store/README.md

 Sometimes you need to selectively nuke parts of your cache.
 All cache stores for Rails support the `Store#clear()` method, but it usually nukes the entire backing store - be it memcached or Redis.
 This is mostly not what you expect.

+Originally, this wrapper has been developed to selectively expire cached items for translations when the translations have been updated on the backend.

-This gem provides a wrapper for any Store that will prefix the stored keys.
-The prefix will be memorized in a separate cache value.
-This cache value is going to be set periodically to prevent it from expiring too early.
+The way it works is that the wrapper accepts any `ActiveSupport::Cache::Store` and will prefix all keys going into or out of that `Store`.
+The prefix will be memorized under a separate cache key.
+This cache key is going to be set periodically to prevent it from expiring too early.

-When you increase this prefix value, all of the keys going throigh the store are going to be modified as well - so new versions of the values are going to be generated and saved to the store.
+When you increase this prefix value, all of the keys going through the store will change - so new versions of the values are going to be generated and saved to the store.
 Consider a simple example:

     store = PrefixedCacheStore.new(Rails.cache, "pfx") # Sets "pfx-version" to 0